 info.

-ISRM will offer highly competitive fees for the MYP and DP programs.
-It is in our interest to offer the best education program, at a fair price.
+ISRM will offer highly competitive fees for the MYP and DP programmes.
+It is in our interest to offer the best education programme at a fair price.
 Click on the image for detailed info.